Sony WF-1000XM4 vs Bose QuietComfort Earbuds: which are better?

-Today's top premium models boast great build quality, advanced features, excellent noise cancelling (that's good enough to trouble some over-ear pairs), and sound quality straight out of the top drawer.
+Today's top premium models boast great build quality, advanced features, excellent noise cancelling (good enough to trouble some over-ear pairs), and sound quality straight out of the top drawer.

-But this still makes choosing between them difficult.
+This makes choosing between them difficult.
 But don't worry, we're here to help.
-On this page we're comparing arguably two of the most popular models currently available – the brand new Sony WF-1000XM4 and five-star Bose QuietComfort Earbuds – to see which comes out on top.
+On this page we're comparing two of the arguably most popular models currently available – the brand new Sony WF-1000XM4 and five-star Bose QuietComfort Earbuds – to see which comes out on top.
 They both boast great sound quality, excellent noise cancellation and more features than you can shake a charging case at.
 But where should your money go?
 Allow us to help.

 Sony WF-1000XM4 vs Bose QuietComfort Earbuds: price